Vít Turtenwald

-Vít Turtenwald (born 5 March 1980 in the Czech Republic) is a Czech footballer who plays for Heidenauer SV in Germany.
+Vít Turtenwald (born 5 March 1980) is a Czech footballer who plays for Heidenauer SV in Germany.
 Turtenwald played for several different teams around Europe, most notably for FK Teplice and FK Bohemians Prague in the Czech top flight.

 Career

 Turtenwald started his senior career with Viktoria Plzeň.
 In 2011, he signed for Tobol in the Kazakhstan Premier League, where ehe made sixteen league appearances and scored one goal.
 After that, he played for German club Heidenauer SV, where he now plays.